Red list laundrette: how to avoid hotel quarantine legally and responsibly

 Between Istanbul and Malta there are a couple of daily flights, taking a comfortable 2 hours and 20 minutes on Turkish Airlines.
 From Cuba, Georgia and Panama there are nil, but that is not a problem – so long as you follow the applicable rules for transit at intervening airports.

 From Tbilisi in Georgia to Malta, for example, you could change planes in Istanbul, Munich or Amsterdam.
 Check with the airline that you will be allowed to transit.
-For example, because Malta is a Schengen area member, if changing planes in Amsterdam or Munich you would need to enter Schengen in the Netherlands or Germany, and each country will have its own specific requirements.
+For example, because Malta is a Schengen area member, if changing planes in Amsterdam or Munich you would need to enter Schengen in the Netherlands or Germany.
+Even though it is a common frontier zone, each country has its own specific requirements.

-Note that you can happily change planes at London Heathrow or other UK airport from a red list location if you stay “airside”.
+Note that you can happily change planes at London Heathrow or other UK airport from a red-list location if you stay “airside”.
 You will not be escorted off to a quarantine hotel if you have an onward booking to outside the UK.
 But you must still complete a UK passenger locator form, indicating that you will be in immediate transit

 What about Africa and Latin America?

 Qatar and the UAE, now on the amber list, are good locations for laundering African red-list status.

 From Latin America, Spain and Portugal are the obvious choices – with frequent flights, particularly to Madrid, across the Atlantic.

 Another option from Latin America (though not Brazil) is the US.